kubeshop/tracetest/docs/docs/index.md

 ## Prerequisites

-You need to add [OpenTelemetry instrumentation](https://opentelemetry.io/docs/instrumentation/) to your code and configure sending traces to a trace data store, or Tracetest directly, to benefit for Tracetest's trace-based testing.
+You need to add [OpenTelemetry instrumentation](https://opentelemetry.io/docs/instrumentation/) to your code and configure sending traces to a trace data store, or Tracetest directly, to benefit from Tracetest's trace-based testing.

 ## Who Uses Tracetest?